 The Chautauqua Lake Partnership (CLP) is a non-profit organization committed to improving the quality of Chautauqua Lake.
 The organization is managed by an all-volunteer Board of Trustees who are concerned about Chautauqua Lake water quality; especially the proliferation of weeds and algae near shore and along the shoreline.
 For years there have been “sludge”, masses of rotting weeds and algae, including blue-green algae and cyanobacteria toxin near shore and on the shoreline.
 CLP believes that the health of the lake will require regular herbicide treatments to eliminate weeds and reducing phosphorous and nitrogen, the elements that support the growth Harmful Algal Blooms (HABs).

 The other cause of HABs is linked to ‘overfeeding.’
 This occurs when nutrients (mainly phosphorus, nitrogen, and carbon) from sources such as lawns and farmlands flow downstream to the lake and build up at a rate that ‘overfeeds’ the algae that exist normally in the environment.
-This year, CLP is continuing to work with Bowling Green State University (BGSU) to identify hot spots in the lake related to HABs by measuring phosphorus in both the lake and in the tributaries coming into the lake.
+This year, CLP has worked with Bowling Green State University (BGSU) in the past to identify hot spots in the lake related to HABs by measuring phosphorus in both the lake and in the tributaries coming into the lake.
+More recently, CLP is working with North Carolina State University to survey and sensor the lake.
 Since Fall 2019, CLP and BGSU have been sampling the streams coming into Chautauqua Lake on a monthly basis.
-Last Fall, two sensors were placed in the lake at Camp Merz and Hadley Bay to test viability of the sensors supporting full study starting in 2020 The sensor at Camp Merz was retrieved and the preliminary results indicated a lake phosphorus loading approximately 10 times higher than what was found at the creek mouths sampled in the North Basin.
+In 2021, two sensors were placed in the lake at Camp Merz and Hadley Bay to test viability of the sensors supporting full study starting in 2020 The sensor at Camp Merz was retrieved and the preliminary results indicated a lake phosphorus loading approximately 10 times higher than what was found at the creek mouths sampled in the North Basin.
 In 2020, sampling started with seven streams and earlier this year, expanded to include all 16 major tributaries being sampled on a monthly basis.
 Four phosphorus sensors and one nitrogen sensor have been deployed in both the North and South basins.
 The results are being collected and will be analyzed.
 The plan is to determine what can be done to reduce the phosphorous loading coming into the lake.

 The CLP simply wants Chautauqua Lake to be a healthy lake that can be enjoyed by all for fishing, swimming, and boating.
 The organization is doing all that it can to use science to eliminate the proliferation of weeds and HABs, and make the lake one that is in the best condition possible.